oconnor663/bessie/README.md

 Although the Bessie cipher and its library implementations are eventually intended for production use, the `bessie` CLI tool will always be for testing and demo purposes only.
-A real-world encryption CLI needs to support public-key encryption and various ways of encoding and managing keys, neither of which are in scope for this project.
-If you need a real-world encryption CLI, consider [`age`](https://github.com/FiloSottile/age).
+A general-purpose encryption CLI for real people needs to support public-key encryption and various ways of encoding and managing keys, neither of which are in scope for this project.
+If you are a real person and you need a general-purpose encryption CLI, consider [`age`](https://github.com/FiloSottile/age).

 ## Usage